Knowledge...That Leads To a Cure

 MEPAN Foundation was created to drive awareness for MEPAN Syndrome and fund research that helps MEPAN patients and others with similar genetic conditions.
 MEPAN is a rare mitochondrial disease caused by mutations to the MECR gene, and it presents with dystonia, ataxia, and optic atrophy.
 Carson and Chase Miller are two of only 14 known MEPAN patients in the world, and there are no proven treatments currently available for the condition.

 After a five-year diagnostic odyssey, Carson and Chase were diagnosed with MEPAN via whole genome sequencing at Stanford in February 2018.
 We are now working to raise funds to jumpstart research to discover treatments that will help MEPAN patients.
 Projects being considered include fruit fly and zebrafish models that mirror genetic mutations found in MEPAN patients.
 These can help researchers identify existing drugs or novel compounds that may treat the disorder and lessen symptoms.
 Please consider making a donation to help improve the quality of life for Carson and Chase!

 What is MEPAN?

-MEPAN is short for mitochondrial enoyl CoA reductase protein-associated neurodegeneration, and it was first described by Heimer et al in a paper published in December 2016 in the American Journal of Human Genetics.
-MECR encodes a protein called mitochondrial trans-2-enoyl-CoA reductase, which catalyzes the last step in the elongation of fatty acids (mtFAS), acylated ACP and lipoic acid used in the TCA cycle and electron transport chain. mtFAS is highly conserved pathway that researchers are beginning to suspect plays a far greater role in a variety of other metabolic processes, including mitochondrial biogenesis.
+MEPAN is short for mitochondrial enoyl CoA reductase protein-associated neurodegeneration, and it was first described in a paper published in December 2016 in the American Journal of Human Genetics.
+MECR encodes a protein called mitochondrial trans-2-enoyl-CoA reductase, which helps our mitochondria make fatty acids used in variety of the body's metabolic processes.